The Florida Civic Literacy Examination (FCLE) Assessment

 Florida Civic Literacy Exam (FCLE)

 The FCLE assesses students' civic literacy competency.
-Any Associate of Arts (AA) or baccalaureate degree seeking student in catalog 2021-22 or beyond must have credit for POS2041 or AMH2020 and must pass the FCLE prior to graduating.
+Any Associate of Arts (AA), Associate of Science (A.S.) degree or baccalaureate degree seeking student in catalog 2021-22 or beyond must have credit for POS2041 or AMH2020 and must pass the FCLE prior to graduating.

 Remote Online Testing Option

 Students have the option to take the FCLE online remotely.
 Students are required to have stable internet access, must download a secure browser, consent to video and audio recording, take a pre/computer compatibility test and must be available on the day and time of the scheduled appointment to take the test.
 Remote testing is limited to a maximum of 2 hours.

 The remote FCLE (civic exam) will be unavailable starting September 17th thru October 27th.

 All campuses will be open to proctor the in-person FCLE exam.

 - Must complete or has received credit for POS2041 or AMH2020 course with passing grade of C or higher